MDS160902/183-csp/README.md

 In Web Apps there are often different kind of groups who have different kind of Access Permissions on Data or parts of the application.
 Such as „admins“, „normal users“ or „audits“.
 A „normal user“ is not allowed to login as an admin and doesn’t has the same permissions as an admin.

 #### What could work?
+If a user has a URL from an admin page, he could theoretically reach the page without having to identify himself, if there is no Access Control
 #### What did work?
+Nothing!
+We have an Build Access Control - We test if a user has admin rights.
+We could on top of that use the Principle of least privilege.

 ### Cryptographic Failures
 #### Description